top of page

 Objectives

-• Maintain beneficiary flexibility without structural overhaul.
+• Maintain flexibility of beneficiaries and control structures without requiring structural re-engineering.

 Solutions